DPNT-Sourcecode/HLO-mani_0110_01/TAG.md

 # How to update and release new client library

-Change library version in:
+Change library version is:
-- src/BeFaster.App/BeFaster.App.fsproj
-- src/BeFaster.App/packages.config
-- src/BeFaster.Runner/packages.config
-- src/BeFaster.Runner/BeFaster.Runner.csproj
+- `requirements.txt`

 Runner version = Client version + Runner patch
 Example: